 Generally, a doctor’s duty does not extend beyond the patient to a third party, who is not a patient.
 However, under certain limited circumstances, a duty to nonpatients can arise.
 For example, a person can suffer emotional distress as a witness to a doctor’s negligent conduct.
-For example, a mother can suffer emotional distress as a result of witnessing the medical abandonment of her child.
+For example, a mother can suffer emotional distress due to witnessing her child’s medical abandonment.

-Once the doctor or other health care practitioner undertakes the responsibility of treating a patient, the physician has a duty to continue that treatment as long as immediately necessary unless they agree to terminate the relationship or the patient dismisses the physician.
+Once the doctor or other health care practitioner undertakes the responsibility of treating a patient, the physician must continue that treatment as long as immediately necessary unless they agree to terminate the relationship or the patient dismisses the physician.
 For the physician to withdraw from a patient’s care, the physician must give the patient due notice and ample opportunity to secure other medical attention.

 Winning Your Medical Malpractice Case